LEARNAcademy/syllabus/rails/active-record-intro.md

 ```
 => #<ActiveRecord::Relation [#<Dog id: 1, name: "Jax", breed: "German Shorthaired Pointer", age: 4, created_at: "2020-09-25 20:46:49", updated_at: "2020-09-25 20:46:49">, #<Dog id: 2, name: "Bella", breed: "Yellow Lab", age: 12, created_at: "2020-09-25 20:47:55", updated_at: "2020-09-25 20:47:55">, #<Dog id: 3, name: "Baby", breed: "Long Haired Dachshund", age: 11, created_at: "2020-09-25 20:48:02", updated_at: "2020-09-25 20:48:02">]>
 ```
-Notice each Dog has a key:value pair that is `id` and a number.
+Notice each Dog has a key:value pair with `id` and a number.
 This is called a **primary key** and is a unique identifier of each instance.
-We don't have to assign each Dog an id, Rails will do this automatically.
+We don't have to assign each Dog an id; Rails will do this automatically.

 There are many ways to retrieve just one dog from the database.
 We can use `.first` and `.last` to access the first and last entry respectively.
 We can also use the primary key to access a particular dog with the `.find` method.